 This substance causes us to make blood vessels.
 Growing blood vessels is great, but too much might increase the risk of thyroid cancer.
 Remember cancer needs blood vessels too.
 The researchers wanted to see if black seeds lowered VEGF levels.

-Nesfatin is made in the brain and plays a role in hunger (higher Nesfatin = less hunger) and it also takes part in thyroid health too.
+Nesfatin is made in the brain and plays a role in hunger (higher Nesfatin = less hunger) and it also takes part in thyroid health.
 Some animal research suggests hypothyroidism is associated with higher nesfatin levels.

 Black Seed Thyroid Study Results

-OK, after this 8 week investigation, here's the results the researchers saw:
+OK, after this 8-week investigation, here are the results the researchers saw: